 You & Yours Distilling Co.

 Compared to craft beer, craft distilleries are few and far between in San Diego, if growing as a trend.
 Even fewer are helmed by women, which makes You & Yours Distilling Co. so unique.
 Laura Johnson dreamed up her business while still in school at the University of San Diego, and after three years of research, development, and fundraising, she opened up shop in San Diego’s hip East Village neighborhood with partner Luke Mahoney in 2017.
 San Diego Magazine cocktail writer Kelly Davis said the space “blends an industrial vibe with beach cottage charm” and contains a custom-made still.
 Currently, her focus is on gin and vodka, for which she leans on grapes, corn, and potatoes in the distilling process.
-She offers regular tours of the distillery and a rotating menu of signature cocktails that includes classics like a gimlet and more innovative, craft options like the Side Salad, made with house vodka, bell pepper, basil, and lime.
+She offers regular tours of the distillery and a rotating menu of signature cocktails that includes classics like a gimlet and more innovative, craft options like the Prized Pony, made with house vodka, ginger, lime, mint, peach bitters and Topo Chico.